-M. Effective Dates
+M. Effective Date and Term of Contract

 The effective date of this contract shall be fixed by the Issuing Office after the contract has been fully executed by the Offeror, the Utility and by the Commission and all approvals required by the Commonwealth contracting procedures have been obtained.
-All services must be completed within ## weeks after the effective date, unless the Project Officer and Consultant shall agree in writing to an extension at no additional cost.
+All services must be provided within ## weeks after it becomes effective, unless the Project Officer and Consultant shall agree to an extension at no additional cost.